 During one scene in the film, the Christmas song ‘Silver Bells’ plays on the radio.
 The first time I watched this scene, in the movie theater, I felt an overwhelming sense of longing for the Christmases of my childhood and missed my mother so much it hurt.
 Mom made Christmas so special.
 I remember sitting in our living room one night just before Christmas … the room was decorated to perfection, as always.
 The lights were low.
 Candles were lit and had a pine scent (or maybe that was the tree).
 A Christmas album was playing.
 It felt so cozy and warm.
 I just sat there alone on the sofa and absorbed it all — the twinkling lights and the Christmas smell and the music — and I wanted time to stop.
 In fact, it felt like time had stopped for me.
 It was an idyllic moment.
 I felt happy.

 For many years, I didn’t really celebrate Christmas.
 I didn’t decorate my various apartments or mail cards or enjoy carols.
 The holiday just wasn’t the same without my mother.
 But for the past eight years, I’ve been decorating, listening to my favorite Celtic Christmas music, and sending holiday cards to friends and family.
-This year, my husband and I got a bigger Christmas tree, and I came up with a color scheme that’s whimsical yet stylish.
-Our apartment is cozy and warm and inviting, just like the home of our family Christmases all those years.
-And even though we can’t visit family this Christmas, just looking at the tree fills me with joy and reminds me of holidays when we were all together.
+This year, my husband and I got a bigger Christmas tree (but still small enough to fit in our apartment), and I came up with a color scheme that’s whimsical yet stylish.
+Now our apartment is cozy and warm and inviting, just like the home of our family Christmases all those years ago.
+And even though I feel sad that we can’t have a family gathering this Christmas, just looking at the tree fills me with joy and reminds me of holidays when we were all together.

 I am continuing my online genealogy research sporadically.
 I recently discovered a new branch of our family tree.
 My 2nd great-grandfather on my mother’s German side of the family, Paul Schneidenwind, married a woman of Hungarian descent, Julia Straubhauer, whose Hungarian ancestors (Straubhaar) came from Bács-Bodrog County in Hungary.
 They hailed from the villages of Futog/Futak and Prigrevica, which are now part of Serbia thanks to those many border changes over the centuries.